Greece Moments Greece Moments

 Patmos Chora Weiße Häuser Griechenland

-The Chora is a photographer’s paradise
+Chora is a paradise for photographers

 Johannes Kloster Patmos Chora

-The St. John’s Monastery in the Evening
+The Monastery of St. John in the evening

-#3 Holy Monastery of John
+#3 Holy Monastery of St. John

 patmos old town chora

-The monastery impresses by day and night
+The monastery is impressive both day and night

 Patmos Kloster Johannes Innenhof Chora